-‘Days Of Our Lives’ Spoilers: Joseph Mascolo Taped ‘DOOL’ Scenes As Stefano DiMera Prior To Death [Confirmed]
+‘Days Of Our Lives’ Spoilers: Joseph Mascolo Taped ‘DOOL’ Scenes As Stefano DiMera Prior To Death

 After Rafe Hernandez (Galen Gering) helped Hope cover up the crime and dispose of the body, the two went to great lengths to keep the truth from coming out.
 However, Andre ended up with Aiden Jennings’ (Daniel Cosgrove) recording of Hope admitting she killed Stefano DiMera on DOOL.
 Once he got ahold of it, it was played for the entire town of Salem to hear.
 This is what led to her being sentenced to 25 years in prison without the possibility of parole.

 Last week on Days Of Our Lives, it was hinted that Stefano might still be alive and living in Prague.
 After a surveillance photo showed the back of Stefano, fans commented on social media that it didn’t look like Mascolo.
-Many thought it would be a disgrace to recast such an iconic character and they are correct.
-There is nobody that could ever replace him.
+Many thought it would be a disgrace to recast such an iconic character, as fans believe that there is nobody that could ever replace him.

 Well, fans are in luck because it turns out that Joseph actually filmed DOOL scenes prior to his death.
 This was confirmed in an article published by CBS Soaps In Depth.
 The article was about Christie Clarke returning for a short stint as Carrie on Days Of Our Lives.
 However, Mascolo filming scenes prior to his death was mentioned.
 The website confirmed that Carrie and Austin’s storyline has to do with Stefano.